 I know my period arrives in roughly the first week of each month (at the moment).
 It definitely sneaks up on me but I have a slow start so I’m rarely in a complete pickle over it.
 My cycle must be 28-30 days and so just always slightly moving.
 I don’t get much pain alongside it, so it doesn’t slow me down much.
 I’m really lucky.

 The day I got my period for the first time my Mum taught me to wear tampons during the day, pads at night.
 The tampons would mop it mostly up and then I’d barely bleed at night.
 About 3 years ago I discovered period cups and now I use them 100% of the time for the first few days and then just during the day, and cloth pads at night.
 Exercise definitely speeds my period up.

 I ocean swim every morning and this is a great start when I have my period, and when I don’t.
 Mentally it clears my mind and through winter this cold plunge really awakens me.
 It’s an amazing start to the day.

 I have 3 sons and my period is definitely far heavier than ever before.
 And my moodiness/grumpiness/short fuse/mega bitch peaks the day before my period actually hits.

-I’ve never heard the term, but for period performance I’m going to give myself a “low to moderate” the day before my period when my understanding/compassion/fuse is low, but once my period begins I think I’m going to give myself a “moderate to high” performance rating.
+I’m going to give myself a “low to moderate” the day before my period when my understanding/compassion/fuse is low, but once my period begins I think I’m going to give myself a “moderate to high” performance rating.
 While I am certainly a bit more fatigued, I just get on with it.
 My ability to do that is certainly thanks to no pain throughout.

 I usually recognise part way into the day that I am about to get my period (because I am being a pain in the arse wife), and I just try to keep a lid on any strong feelings I have … because they are probably not worth the oxygen.
 Some things are better not said.
 Particularly when it is the PMS talking.